 This is the second of two courses that offers the student clinical education in MRI.
-This course takes place in the MRI Departments of the Health Science Center (HSC), Ruby Memorial Hospital (Ruby), Physician Office Center (POC), University Town Centre (UTC), and Rockefeller Neuroscience Institute (RNI).
-This course incorporates a minimum of two (2) weeks and a maximum of one (1) month rotations through clinical areas that include 1.5T and 3T magnets.
+This course takes place in the MRI Departments of the Health Science Center (HSC), Ruby Memorial Hospital (Ruby), WVUM Children's Hospital (Children's), Physician Office Center (POC), University Town Centre (UTC), Rockefeller Neuroscience Institute (RNI), and Fairmont Medical Center.
+This course incorporates a minimum of one (1) week and a maximum of one (1) month rotations through clinical areas that include 1.5T and 3T magnets.
 The student rotates evening clinical shifts (two weeks per month from February to May) to further develop their confidence and competency.
 The student also receives instruction and experience concerning technologist responsibilities for shifts with reduced staffing.
 The student is instructed in prioritizing patient examination requests and in handling emergency situations.
 This final course in clinical education serves to finalize the student's development and prepares them to enter the professional work force.

-Vals B. Holber
+Chale B. Holber